srujun/montyhall/README.md

 montyhall
 =========

-A Python Program that simulates the Monty Hall Probleam
+A Python Program that simulates the Monty Hall Problem